Haufe-Lexware/wicked.haufe.io/doc/defining-an-api.md

 See [Configuring Kong Plugins](configuring-kong-plugins.md) for more informations.

 In case you don't want to define a plugin for the entire API, you will need to look at the plugin configuration of [API Plans](setting-up-plans.md).

+To edit the long description of the API, click the "API Long Description" button at the bottom of the API Panel.

+### Step 3: Documentation

+Even though it's not actually necessary to supply a Swagger file for your API, this is highly encouraged.
+After having saved (important) your changes in Step 1, you can now click the "Swagger file" button at the bottom of the API Panel.

+This will open an editor for JSON; the editor is not really intended for actual editing, but you can use it to cut and paste the Swagger file from a different location into the API Portal configuration.

+**Note**: It is advisable to set up continuous integration of Swagger files from your backend services into the configuration repository.
+In that case, you would not actually manually copy/paste the Swagger file into the configuration repository, but rather push it using CI/CD tooling.
+For further information on this topic, see [setting up continuous deployment](continuous-deployment.md).